Brendan Rodgers Preview, Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in MLB.
+- The Diamondbacks pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have a 4.65 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Diamondbacks have a 4.64 team ERA that ranks 22nd across all league pitching staffs.

 - Diamondbacks pitchers combine to rank 20th in baseball in home runs allowed (172 total, 1.2 per game).

-- In his last outing on Thursday against the Los Angeles Dodgers, the righty threw four innings, allowing five earned runs while surrendering eight hits.
+- In his last appearance on Saturday against the Baltimore Orioles, the right-hander went six innings, giving up one earned run while surrendering four hits.

+- The 30-year-old has put up an ERA of 6.45, with 7.5 strikeouts per nine innings, in 14 games this season.
+Opponents are hitting .281 against him.

 © 2023 Data Skrive.
 All rights reserved.